Third-Party Reproduction in China: Why Many Travel Abroad

 Is Egg Donation Legal in China?

-There is no law on ART in China.
-However, in 2001 and 2003, the Chinese Ministry of Health passed regulations on ART, which apply to all medical facilities and doctors and are enforced through inspections by the MInistry of Health.
+While there is no law on ART in China, in practice, commercialized donation is against regulations.
+In 2001 and 2003, the Chinese Ministry of Health passed regulations on ART, which apply to all medical facilities and doctors and are enforced through inspections by the Ministry of Health.
 These regulations forbid commercialized egg or sperm donation.
-Sperm donation is permitted through sperm banks licensed by the Ministry of Health.
+Sperm donation is permitted through sperm banks licensed by the Ministry of Health [6].
 The number of sperm banks is restricted by province.
 Egg donation is allowed only by women who are undergoing IVF treatment for themselves as explained in the section below.

-The Ministry of Health administrative measures, norms, and ethical principles prohibit medical institutions and medical staff from performing surrogacy, with violations punished by fines to the institution, administrative sanctions for the individual, and possible criminal liability if a crime has been committed.
+The Ministry of Health administrative measures, norms, and ethical principles prohibit medical institutions and medical staff from performing surrogacy, with violations punished by fines to the institution (capped at 30,000 yuan), administrative sanctions for the individual, and possible criminal liability if a crime has been committed [7].
 However, these rules do not sanction intended parents.
 The relevant measures are:

 Article 3 and article 22 of the 2001 Administrative Measures for Assisted Human Reproductive Technology (人类辅助生殖技术管理办法)